aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 additional benefits to becoming a member of these sites, as well as opportunities for participating in committees and governance groups.
-Some examples of professional organizations that current ACI facilitators find useful are listed below:
+Some examples of professional organizations that current ACI Facilitators find useful are listed below:

 <div class="bullet-box">
     <ul class="bullet-list-square">